Dental Abscess!

 What is a dental abscess?

-Abscesses are caused by a bacterial infection and they will not go away on their own.
+Abscesses are caused by a bacterial infection and will not go away on their own.
 They can sometimes spread.

 Symptoms of a Dental Abscess:

-Redness and swelling to the face.
+- Redness and swelling of the face.

-Tender, discoloured and/or loose teeth.
+- Tender, discoloured, and/or loose teeth.

-Shiney, red, swollen gums.
+- Shiny, red, swollen gums.

-Sensitive to hot and cold.
+- Sensitivity to hot and cold.

-Bad breath and an unpleasant taste in your mouth.
+- Bad breath and an unpleasant taste in your mouth.

 How to relieve your symptoms:

-If you have or suspect you have an abscess you need to see a Dentist as soon as possible.
+If you have or suspect you have an abscess, you need to see a dentist as soon as possible.

 Treatment options for an abscess

-Extraction of the tooth with the abscess.
+- Extraction of the tooth with the abscess.

-Root Canal Treatment of the tooth with the abscess.
+- Root canal treatment of the tooth with the abscess.

-Antibiotics.
+- Antibiotics.

 The Dentist